provinzkraut/AutoPyTabs/README.md

 </pre>

-## Per-block disable
+## Selectively disable

 You can disable conversion for a single code block:

     <!-- autopytabs: disable-block -->
     ```python